The character encoding used by your computer depends on the operating system used.

 Windows uses the ANSI character set, whereas Macintosh uses the Macintosh character set.Therefore, the characters returned by the Excel Char Function for specific number codes may be different on different operating environments.

-The Excel Char function returns the character relating to a supplied number (from 1 to 255), within the character set used by your computer.
+The Excel Char function returns the character relating to a supplied character set number (from 1 to 255).

-- note that the character set may vary across different operating systems and so the Char function may return different results on different computers.
+Note that the character set may vary across different operating systems and so, for a specific number, the Char function may return different results on different computers.

-The following spreadsheet uses the Excel Char function to return the character associated with different supplied numeric values.
+The following spreadsheet shows the Excel Char function, used to return the characters associated with four different character set numbers.

-One handy use of the char function is when inserting line breaks into text.
-This is shown in the example below (Note that, in the Ansi character set, the line break is given by the numer code 10):
+One use of the CHAR function is when inserting line breaks into text.
+This is shown in the example below (Note that, in the Ansi character set, the line break is associated to the character set number 10):

-Further information and examples of the Excel Char Function are provided on the Microsoft Office website.
+For further information and examples of the Excel Char Function, see the Microsoft Office website.